Clinch County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-Following a DUI arrest in Clinch, you have a very limited time to act to protect your driver's license.
-You MUST request an Administrative License Revocation (ALR) hearing within FIFTEEN (15) CALENDAR DAYS from the date of your arrest.
-Missing this deadline will result in an automatic suspension of your driver's license.
+After a DUI arrest in Clinch County, you have a very limited time to act to protect your driving privileges.
+You must request an Administrative License Revocation (ALR) hearing within 15 calendar days of your arrest.
+This deadline is strictly enforced.

 Automatic License Suspension